Becoming an IT Product Manager with Olivia V.

 By: Beau H., Content Manager

-Finding support, opportunity, and representation at Schwab.
+Finding support, opportunity, and community at Schwab

-As a Latina professional with experience in finance and technology, Olivia has first-hand knowledge about the “lack of female representation” in these spaces.
-But rather than placing this deficiency on hiring bias, she attributes it to a general ignorance about role availability at Schwab.
 “When most people think about “tech,” they assume we only have roles for developers or software engineers, and often don’t consider technology product management opportunities,” she explains.

-For the majority of her 13 years with us, Olivia’s work in finance was typically overseen by male leaders.
-This did not, however, lessen her confidence or effectiveness – instead, she details how her managers consistently took the approach of “supporting and encouraging me to grow in my career or learn about other departments and roles.”
-Adding to this, Olivia mentions that the warm, human-centric atmosphere at Schwab made her to feel valued – even if she was often one of the few women carrying out duties in client service or at the trading desk.
+For the majority of her 15 years with us, Olivia’s work in finance was typically overseen by male leaders.
+This did not, however, lessen her confidence or effectiveness – instead, she details how these managers consistently took the approach of “supporting and encouraging me to grow in my career or learn about other departments and roles.”
+Adding to this, Olivia mentions that the warm, human-centric atmosphere at Schwab made her feel valued – even if she was often one of the few women carrying out duties in client service or at the trading desk.
 “I’ve come across many male leaders and have never felt like I was being treated as ‘less than’.”

-Olivia’s career journey at Schwab.
+Olivia’s career journey

 Then, in 2017, plans were made to relocate the trade desk to Westlake.
 This change presented Olivia with a unique opportunity - she found herself with about 18 months to consider her next move and decided to take a risk by embarking on a total career shift.
 “Being fond of Schwab, I began looking internally and came across an associate role in Product Management in the schwab.com/research domain.
 Given my background on the trade desk, moving into a digital space that still had a direct impact on clients intrigued me.”

-Advice for women entering tech.
+Advice for people entering tech

 She continues: “Also, explore the openings listed on Schwab's job platforms.
 Embrace unfamiliar roles, and don't hesitate to reach out to hiring managers to gain insights into positions that pique your interest.
 Communicate your willingness to learn and adapt, even if it means entering a room as the least knowledgeable person.
-It's crucial to understand that not having all the answers initially doesn't imply you'll never acquire them.”
+It's crucial to understand that not having all the answers doesn't imply you'll never find them.”

-What has kept Olivia at Schwab for 13 years.
+What has kept Olivia at Schwab for 15 years

 She adds that the famous adage, “People don't quit companies; they quit bad managers,” holds true, and that she’s still here because, “to this day, I have not had a single bad manager at Schwab.”